exoplatform/exo-documentation/docs/Configuration.rst

 in eXo Platform allowing listing the contents of JCR folders when they are accessed with Webdav to be listed.

-This parameter defines a regular expression of the allowed WebDav urls of JCR folders:
+This parameter defines a regular expression for the folders that could be listed
+of JCR folders:

 ::